Know Your Trails

 This changed the wireframes to show only the final decision on the park details screen and not the ongoing discussion.
 The report was placed on a sub-screen under Reports along with News and Events.
 A 5-day forecast was also added to provide more clarity with regards to closure justifications as follows:

-Once the Non-Profit could see how the wireframes represented a real capability, they asked to move forward with a medium-fidelity mockup for usability testing.
+Once the Non-Profit could see how the wireframes represented a real capability, the client asked to move forward with a medium-fidelity mockup for usability testing.
 The mockups set the mood for an application that shared a user interface (UI) look and feels that represented an outdoor color palette:

 These mockups also established an iconography for at-a-glance information: